Dracaena fragrans 'Massangeana'

 Create a humidity tray to provide a moist and stable environment for your plant.
 If the surrounding saturation is too low or the heat too high, its foliage may start to brown over and curl, especially in direct sunlight.
 Hose the foliage down from time to time to hydrate the leaves and keep the dust levels down.

-Yellowing lower leaves are a clear sign of over-watering, usually caused by too little light.
+Yellowing lower leaves are a clear sign of over-watering, usually caused by too little light (see image below).
 Although Corn Plants can do well in darker locations, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of accessible oxygen for the roots will cause them to subsequently breakdown over the oncoming days.
 Click on this link to learn more about root rot and how to address it.

 Spider Mites are small, near-transparent critters, that'll slowly extract the chlorophyll from of its leaves.
 Have a check under the leaves, most notably along the midrib, for small webs and gritty yellow bumps.
 Click here to read our article about the eradicating Spider Mites, along with some extra tips that you may not find elsewhere!